Evangelism methods. Are they a help or a hindrance?

 By Mark & Fiona Gilpin May 30, 2021

-When God shares with us information about a person we could not naturally know, it creates a powerful moment when the person we are speaking to realises that God knows them.
-How do we share such information with an unbeliever?
+When God shares with us information about a person, it creates a powerful moment when the person realises that God knows them.
+How do we do this effectively?

 Elephant in a church building